jmkristian/pack-it-forms/README.md

 over the field may give additional information about why the field is considered invalid.

-The `Show Data Message` button will open an overlay with the current contents of the data message that would be transmitted to OutPost if the `Submit to OutPost` button were pressed.
+The `Show Text Message` button will open an overlay with the current contents of the text message that would be transmitted to OutPost if the `Submit to OutPost` button were pressed.
 The underlying form is still active and the overlay will update in real-time as data is entered in form controls.
 The overlay is read-only so you can not